r3bl-org/r3bl-open-core/tuify/README.md

 <a id="markdown-interactive-user-experience" name="interactive-user-experience"></a>

 Typically a CLI app is not interactive.
-You can pass commands, subcommands, options, and arguments to it, but if you get something wrong, then you get an error, and have to start all over again.
+You can pass commands, subcommands, options, and arguments to it, but if you get something wrong, then you get an error and have to start all over again.
 This "conversation" style interface might require a lot of trial and error to get the desired result.

 The following is an example of using the binary with many subcommands, options, and arguments.